 Visual Studio Code extension for Arduino

 Welcome to the Visual Studio Code extension for Arduino preview !
-The Arduino extension makes it easy to develop, build, deploy and debug your Arduino sketches in Visual Studio Code, with a rich set of functionalities.
+The Arduino extension makes it easy to develop, build, and deploy your Arduino sketches in Visual Studio Code, with a rich set of functionalities.
 These include:

 - IntelliSense and syntax highlighting for Arduino sketches

 - Verify and upload your sketches in Visual Studio Code

 - Built-in board and library manager